Financial Assistance for Canadians Victimized Abroad

-- travel expenses to return to the country where the crime occurred in order to attend the preliminary hearing and/or the trial or equivalent process;
+- travel expenses to return to the country where the crime occurred in order to participate at the preliminary hearing and/or the trial or equivalent process;

-- travel expenses to return to the country where the crime occurred in order to testify at the preliminary hearing and/or trial if the host country is unwilling or unable to pay;
+- travel expenses to return to the country where the crime occurred in order to participate at the preliminary hearing and/or trial if the host country is unwilling or unable to pay;

 - travel expenses for a support person to be with a Canadian victimized abroad, during the immediate aftermath of the crime;

 - expenses for a Canadian victim of crime to return to Canada.

 The Victims Fund may help cover the following types of expenses where the victim has no other source of financial assistance:

 - Hospital and medical expenses due to being victimized;